 1. Award of Stock Options.
 Subject to all terms and conditions of the Plan and this Agreement, the Company has awarded to the Employee on the date of agreement and award set forth on the Award Summary (the "Grant Date") options to purchase shares of Common Stock (as defined in the Plan) of the Company, equal to the number of options set forth in the Award Summary (the "Options"), at a price per share equal to the exercise price set forth in the Award Summary (the "Exercise Price").
 Each Option entitles the Employee to purchase, on exercise, one share of the Company's Common Stock subject to the conditions of the Plan and this Agreement.
 The Exercise Price and the number of Options awarded pursuant to this Agreement may be adjusted to the extent provided by the terms of the Plan and such adjusted Exercise Price and number of Option awarded shall be substituted for such terms as set forth in the Award Summary for all purposes of the Plan and this Agreement unless otherwise determined by the Company.
 Any such adjustment, however, is void and without effect if it would constitute a "modification" as defined in regulations or valid guidance under Section 409A of the Code.
-No Option pursuant to this Agreement is intended to create a deferral of compensation as defined in regulations or valid guidance under Section 409A of the Code, and any such right or feature is void and without effect.
+No Option pursuant to this Agreement is intended to qualify as an incentive stock option under Section 422 of the Code.
+No right or feature of any Option under this Agreement is void and without effect.
 Notwithstanding anything herein to the contrary, only active Employees and those Employees on Short Term Disability Leave, Social Service Leave, Family Medical Leave or Paid Uniform Services Leave (pursuant to the Company's Human Resources Policies or similar policies of the Company's subsidiaries or affiliates) on the Grant Date shall be eligible to receive the award.